uwplasma/1D_Vlasov_JAX_Solver/README.md

-# One D Vlasov-Poisson Equation JAX Solver
+# One Dimension Vlasov-Poisson Equation JAX Solver

 This repository provides a numerical solver for the one-dimensional Vlasov-Poisson equation using JAX for high-performance computing.
 The solver leverages GPU acceleration and JAX's automatic differentiation to efficiently simulate plasma wave dynamics, including Landau damping and instability phenomena.